qlik-oss/sn-table/README.md

 ## Contribution

-Follow the instructions in our [contributing guide](./.github/CONTRIBUTION.md).
+To learn how to run a sn-table extension using nebula development server and make a development following the instructions in our [contributing guide](./.github/CONTRIBUTION.md).

 ## Package